 The nursery carries out written risk assessments at least annually.
 These are regularly reviewed and cover potential risks to children, staff and visitors at the nursery.
-When circumstances change in the nursery, e.g. a significant piece of equipment is introduced; we review our current risk assessment or conduct a new risk assessment dependent on the nature of this change.
+When circumstances change in the nursery, e.g. a significant piece of equipment is introduced, or a new activity/experience; we review our current risk assessment or conduct a new risk assessment dependent on the nature of this change.

-All staff are trained in the risk assessment process to ensure understanding and compliance.
+All staff are trained in the risk assessment process to ensure understanding and compliance of how they manage risks.
 All outings away from the nursery are individually risk assessed.
 For more details refer to the visits and outings policy.